mirabelle514/letters-of-US-history/README.md

 [DIVIDER]This creates a centered divider

-You can also add [LINK:https://www.whitehouse.gov/about-the-white-house/presidents/george-washington/|links to external sources] like this.
+I can also add [LINK:https://www.whitehouse.gov/about-the-white-house/presidents/george-washington/|links to external sources] like this.

 Regular paragraph text continues normally...`
 ```